mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

   -> m a
 ```

-Here we specify how to consume indentation.
-Important thing to note is that
+First, we specify how to consume indentation.
+An important thing to note
-this space-consuming parser *must* consume newlines as well, while tokens
+here is that this space-consuming parser *must* consume newlines as well,
-(“reference” token and indented tokens) should not normally consume newlines
+while tokens (“reference” token and indented tokens) should not normally
-after them.
+consume newlines after them.

 As you can see, the second argument allows us to parse “reference” token and
 return a data structure that tells `indentBlock` what to do next.
 There are